josetano2/The-Adventure-of-TPA/README.md

  The Adventures of Tim, Patrick, and Araszkiewicz

-A quest-based 3D action RPG built with Unity, developed as part of the Technical Test for Assistant Recruitment at Zinus University.
+A quest-based 3D action RPG built with Unity, developed as part of the Technical Test for Assistant Recruitment at Binus University.

 ## 🎮 Game Overview